essdot/js-lessons/doc/types.md

 3. boolean
 4. undefined
 5. null
+6. symbol
-6. object
+7. object

 **THAT'S IT.**
-The first five are primitives, they are passed by value.
+The first six are primitives, they are passed by value.
 When you use them with the triple-equals operator, their values are compared.

 There is only one value of type undefined.
 There is only one value of type null.